(1828 - 1862)

 He was a teacher in Columbus, GA until 1854 when he passed the bar and began to practice as an attorney.
 He moved his practice to Baker County in 1858.
-Enrolled in Company H, 6th Georgia Infantry as 2nd Lieutenant on 27 May 1861.
-Elected Captain later the same day, vice Capt.
-Alfred H. Colquitt, who was elected Colonel.
+He enrolled in Company H of the 6th Georgia Infantry as 2nd Lieutenant on 27 May 1861 and was elected Captain later the same day, vice Captain Alfred H. Colquitt, who was elected Colonel.

 On the Campaign

 He was mortally wounded and captured in action at Sharpsburg on 17 September.